opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

  the already fetched results.
 In OTP2 the recommended way to do this is to use the new `TripPlan` `metadata` returned by the rout call.

+ Support for XML as a request/response format is removed.
+The only supported format is JSON.

 ### RoutingRequest changes
  See JavaDoc on the RoutingRequest for full documentation of deprecated fields and doc on new fields.
  Her is a short list of new fields: